-The Pandemic Survival Kit is a repository of stories about what’s got University members through this last year, and why.
+The Pandemic Survival Kit is a repository of stories about what’s got University members through these last 2.5 years, and why.

 We want to hear about your favourite walks, the music you turn to, the poem you remember, the favourite mug, the person you call, the colours in your craft box, and the joggers that go in the wash twice a week.

 Your story can be anonymous, pseudonymous, or use your first name; you might like to sign off with whether you are staff or student; and it can be any length (most stories are 40-400 words long).
 You may like to include a photo or a doodle, or leave it to us to provide the artwork…

 Email your story to email@example.com, or write it on a postcard and post to:

 Pandemic Survival Kit, c/o Dr K Wheater, Chaplaincy Centre, Bristo Square, Edinburgh EH8 9AL

 Introduction: One Year On, A Pandemic Survival Kit